lpp12138/IP6829Charger/README.md

 Once this pull request is accepted, you will be granted the aforementioned license.
 You will need to apply separately for each different installment of the same event.
 Only one license application is permitted per booth, per event.

+## If you R meeting any problems, feel free to open an issue or contact me at lpp@lpp.moe ##